build-your-own-internet/byoi/miscellaneous/routing-pitfalls.md

 # Misc Routing Pitfalls

-This document contains discovery on a number of routing issues we encountered in setting up our internetwork.
+This document contains discovery on a number of routing issues we encountered in setting up our internet.
 We moved these notes out of the main chapters they started in because they had more to do with discovering tangential details of how docker, linux, or other systems worked than they had to do with actual networking fundamentals.
 These issues were occurring because we're hacking together an internet using docker containers rather than actual hardware that is designed specifically to be a router.

 The learning here is valuable, but it isn't directly relevant to learning how to create an internet.
 We didn't want to completely lose the discovery process, so we started dumping our notes in another file to puruse later.
 Some of the notes are rough, but we'll do our best to flesh them out as we can.